The Future of Distribution: Embedded Insurance - InsureTech Connect Asia

 At Cover Genius, we enable the world’s largest digital companies to protect their global customers, at the point of sale or sign up.
 We partner with some of the largest companies across Asia, such as Shopee (the largest e-commerce platform in Southeast Asia and Taiwan), Booking Holdings, eBay, and Skyscanner (owned by Ctrip, one of the largest players in the Asian market).

-Watch below as Arijit Chakraborty, Managing Director of Managing Director of SEA and India, addresses this shift in the distribution model.
+Watch below as Arijit Chakraborty, Managing Director of SEA and India, addresses this shift in the distribution model.

 Hello everyone, this is a privilege for me to be presenting at itc asia virtual conference.
 My name is Arijit Chakraborty.
 I head Asia for Cover Genius – the topic we are presenting today is the future of distribution embedded insurance.
 This is a very relevant topic and this is also what we do as our business.
 We believe that embedded insurance is a new way insurance and warranties are distributed because of the contextuality and also the flexibility customers can get while they are buying their primary product and services from their favorite online platform.
 We as a business enable the world’s largest digital companies to protect their global customers when they’re buying our primary product and service at the time of signup or at the time of point of sale, and at the same time we provide significant additional revenue stream for these digital platforms where the influence is leveraged.

 Cover Genius is ranked as the fastest growing company in 2020 by Financial Times.
 We have secured large partnerships with players including Shopee, who are a leading Southeast Asia e-commerce company.
 We also have a partnership with Skyscanner, who is owned by Ctrip, also a reputable brand